cduvallet/research-parasite-editorial/ms.md

 Claire Duvallet

+## Abstract

+Secondary analysis is an important part of the scientific process, solidifying and expanding knowledge through re-analyses of existing datasets.
+However, researchers performing secondary analyses must develop specific skills to be successful, and can benefit from adopting some computational best practices.
+Recognizing this work is also key to building and supporting a community of researchers who contribute to the scientific ecosystem through secondary analyses.
+The Research Parasite Awards are one such avenue, celebrating outstanding contributions to the rigorous secondary analysis of data.
+As the recipient of 2019 Junior Research Parasite, I was asked to provide some perspectives on life as a research parasite, which I share in this commentary.

 ## Introduction

 In sharp contrast with some unfounded fears that open data will lead to the rise of "research parasites" (Longo 2016), publicly available raw data adds substantial value to scientific research, allowing researchers to ask and answer new questions and to test hypotheses _in silico_ without the need for costly new studies.
 In my PhD, I performed a meta-analysis of 28 gut microbiome studies, where I downloaded and reprocessed raw sequencing data to look at patterns of associations between the gut microbiome and 10 different diseases (Duvallet et al. 2017).
-When I first embarked on this project, I thought it would be straight-forward  to use existing data to answer some low-hanging-fruit questions in my field.
+When I first embarked on this project, I thought it would be straightforward  to use existing data to answer some low-hanging-fruit questions in my field.
-But I soon learned that performing a meta-analysis is more than a "stamp collection" endeavor, and is rather a unique and valuable contribution to the field (Glass 1976).
+But I soon learned that performing a meta-analysis is more than a "stamp collection" endeavor, and is rather a unique, difficult, and valuable contribution to the field (Glass 1976).
-As the 2019 Junior Research Parasite, I was recognized for my work and given this opportunity to share some of the lessons I learned as a parasite here.
+As the recipient of the 2019 Junior Research Parasite, I was recognized for my contribution to the rigorous secondary analysis of microbiome data and given this opportunity to share some of the lessons I learned (Greene 2017).

+Fig 1: What is a research parasite?
+[Casey's award timeline infographic]

 ## 1. Research parasites are data detectives